-The island of Lesvos in the northeastern Aegean has, in recent months, become a draw for visitors from Turkey looking to combine their holidays with cycling.
-According to the Municipality of Lesvos, in the past few months large numbers of Turkish cyclists have visited the island specifically for this purpose.
+The island of Lesvos in the northeastern Aegean has become a draw for visitors from Turkey looking to combine their holidays with cycling.
+According to the Municipality of Lesvos, in recent large numbers of Turkish cyclists have visited the island specifically for this purpose.

 The sudden Turkish interest in cycling holidays on nearby Lesvos is not by chance, but the product of a concerted effort to promote the alternative form of tourism on the island.
 The mayor of Lesvos, Spyros Galanos has been meeting with representatives of cycling associations in Turkey – specifically those based in the nearby cities of Izmir and Edremit.